edward-126/Edward-126/README.md

 - I am a perfectionist & a clean-freak.
 - I love learning new things, especially in the field of technology.
+- I’m an introvert who thrives in solitude and avoids crowds.

 ## 📫 Contact